agocorona/transient/README.md

 ## Some feedback on `transient`:

 1. Rahul Muttineni @rahulmutt nov.
-09 2016 03:40  Lead developper of ETA (the JVM Haskell compiler)
+09 2016 03:40  Lead developer of ETA (the JVM Haskell compiler)

    *It's a bit mind bending in that it's like using a higher-level list monad, but it's very, very cool.
 For beginning Haskellers, what would be really useful is a visualisation of what happens when you do various distributed/parallel stuff.* **It's almost shocking how effortlessly you can run computations across threads/nodes.**